 Starting with a stick of length one, we break it at ʋ1 and assign the length to β1.
 Then we recursively break the remaining part of the stick and assign the corresponding lengths to βk.
 In this representation β can be interpreted as a random probability measure over positive integers and is denoted by β~GEM(α).

-Another representation of the DP is the Polya urn process.
-In this approach, we have to consider i.i.d. draws from a DP and consider the predictive distribution over these draws (Teh et al., 2006):
+Another representation of a DP is the Polya urn process.
+In this approach, we consider i.i.d. draws from a DP and consider the predictive distribution over these draws (Teh et al., 2006):

 In the urn interpretation of , we have an urn with several balls of different colors in it.
 We draw a ball and put it back in the urn and add another ball of the same color to the urn.
 With probability proportional to α we draw a ball with a new color.
 To make the clustering property more clear, we should introduce a new set of variables that represent distinct values of the atoms (e.g. observed balls).
 Let be the distinct values and mk be the number of associated with .
 We now have: